-POLLUTION EVENTS & SOURCES
+POLLUTION EVENTS & SOURCES 2016 GALVESTON BAY REPORT CARD

-- Galveston Bay suffered a large oil spill in 2014. - Trash and toxic contaminants in the Bay are inadequately monitored. - A long history of industrial contamination has polluted Galveston Bay sediment.
+- There were no major oil spills in 2015, but the number of spills has remained the same. - Trash in the Bay is inadequately monitored. - A long history of industrial contamination has polluted Galveston Bay sediment.
 Some contaminants are known to persist in the environment for many years, even after they are no longer produced.
+These are monitored in parts of Galveston Bay and the Houston Ship Channel.